Where to Stay in Ljubljana 2023 – 6 Best Areas

 Prešeren Square is overlooked by several historic buildings, the most notable being the 17th-century Franciscan church.
 With its vibrant pink façade, the church makes an exquisite backdrop for the various events that take place here.

-For stunning panoramic views of the city, you will want to head to Nebotičnik.
-The tallest building in the former state of Yugoslavia when it was built in 1933, Nebotičnik is home to various shops on the lower levels whilst the top floors are home to a bar and restaurant with a beautiful viewing terrace.
+For stunning panoramic views of the city, you will want to head to Nebotičnik, tallest building in the former state of Yugoslavia when it was built in 1933.
+You can find shops on the lower levels whilst the top floors are home to a bar and restaurant with a beautiful viewing terrace.

 History buffs will want to visit the National Museum of Slovenia which is the oldest and the largest Slovene museum.
 It was founded by the Carniolan State Parliament in 1821.